tektoncd/community/teps/0060-remote-resource-resolution.md

 Tekton Pipelines and any other project leveraging Tekton Resolution will primarily interact with the resolution machinery through helper libraries.
-These helpers are going to hide as much of the specifics of resource requesting as possible but may need some supporting objects passed in.
-For example, a `ResourceRequest` client/lister may need to be passed from Pipelines to the Resolution helpers but the client or lister would itself be generated by, and imported from, the Tekton Resolution project.
+These helpers are going to hide as much of the specifics of requesting resources as possible but may need some supporting objects passed in.
+For example, a `ResolutionRequest` client/lister may need to be passed from Pipelines to the Resolution helpers but the client or lister would itself be generated by, and imported from, the Tekton Resolution project.